Abreezy1/Abreezy1/README.md

 - 👋 Hi, I’m @Abreezy1
 - 👀 I’m interested in ...
-Learninh how to Code
+Learning how to Code
 - 🌱 I’m currently looking to find what I would be interested in learning
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me - through my email!